xhguo7/PAPO-Eval/README.md

 # **PAPO: Perception-Aware Policy Optimization for Multimodal Reasoning**

 This is the evalaution module for our work [Perception-Aware Policy Optimization for Multimodal Reasoning](https://mikewangwzhl.github.io/PAPO/)

-This module is also embedded into [PAPO](https://github.com/MikeWangWZHL/PAPO) for convenient inference and evaluation
+- This module is also embedded into [PAPO](https://github.com/MikeWangWZHL/PAPO) for convenient inference and evaluation
+- Feel free to directly use [PAPO](https://github.com/MikeWangWZHL/PAPO) for complete training-evaluation workflow!